-When students were involved in setting choices, several new student-approved recipes were added to the menu: barbeque chicken, buffalo chicken wraps, chicken salad wraps and peanut butter and jelly sandwiches.
-All savory comfort foods that everyone enjoys.
+When students were involved in setting choices, several new student-approved recipes were added to the menu: barbequed chicken, buffalo chicken wraps, chicken salad wraps and peanut butter and jelly sandwiches – savory comfort foods that everyone enjoys.
 It was a stark reminder that you cannot impose bland foods on individuals.
-And there is a reason for that – our bodies are telling us that we need sufficient amounts of the essential nutrient, sodium.
-Public health policy that is not based on evidence cannot outdo our bodies built-in mechanisms demanding those nutrients.
+And there is a reason for it.
+Our bodies crave what we need: sodium.
+Public health policy that is not based on evidence cannot outdo our bodies’ built-in mechanisms demanding those nutrients.

 Without salt, serious consequences arise.
 Per Dr. Michael Alderman of the Albert Einstein College of Medicine in New York City, until the medical community has adequately studied the effects of population wide sodium reduction, it is best to exercise caution.
 “I’m concerned that experiments in population wide sodium reduction are making Americans, children and adults, guinea pigs.
 For instance, my research indicates that cardiac patients put on low salt diets had a higher rate of cardiac events than cardiac patients on normal sodium diets.
 We need to proceed carefully here so that we don’t cause harm.”